Wander Franco Player Props: Rays vs. White Sox

 Wander Franco At The Plate

-- Franco has 12 doubles, four home runs and nine walks while hitting .302.
+- Franco has an OPS of .911, fueled by an OBP of .372 and a team-best slugging percentage of .539 this season.

-- Among qualified hitters in baseball, his batting average ranks 21st, his on-base percentage ranks 43rd, and he is 19th in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 21st in batting average, 46th in on-base percentage, and 24th in slugging.

-- He has hit a home run in 16.7% of his games this year, and 3.8% of his plate appearances.
+- Franco has driven in a run in 10 games this season (40.0%), including three games with more than one RBI (12.0%).
+He has also driven home three or more of his team's runs in one contest.

-- Franco has an RBI in 10 of 24 games this season, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 48.0% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (12.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.